ttuples/wait/README.md

 This is a niche application for people who have bought games across multiple accounts.

 ### Features
-- Standalone app (can be placed anywhere, save data is stored in registry)
+- Standalone app (can be placed anywhere, save data is stored in appdata)
 - *Should* just work, the program will automatically detect all your installed games and accounts
 - Favorited games will appear at the top of the list
 - Search filter to find specific games quickly